 When needed, they should identify potential risks and take proactive steps to mitigate security threats.
 As a platform engineer, you must understand how important it is to communicate project progress to stakeholders and adjust the project plan if necessary.

 Platform engineers need to have strong attention to detail.
-As one, you should understand complex technical requirements and ensure that every aspect of a project is thoroughly tested and validated.
-This helps in ensuring that:
+As one, you should understand complex technical requirements and ensure that you thoroughly test and validate every aspect of a project.
+This helps to ensure that:

 As a platform engineer, you must communicate technical concepts clearly and concisely to non-technical stakeholders.
 Effective communication and coordination that aligns and works towards the same goals.